Revealing Yeshua Secretly Guarded by the Rabbis

-Now, we can paraphrase the words of the type of the Messiah and re-read thus Gen 45:4-5 (this is the first recorded moment in history in which one human being forgives another),
+Now, we can paraphrase the words of Yoseph, the type of the Messiah, and re-read thus Gen 45:4-5 (this is the first recorded moment in history in which one human being forgives another),

 Then Yeshua said to his brothers, “Please come near to me.”
 And when they came near, he said, “I am Yeshua your brother, whom you sold for 30 pieces of silver.
 And now, do not be grieved nor displeased with yourselves because you sold me here, for Elohim sent me before you to preserve life.

 So, as Yoseph revealed himself and forgave his brothers the second time they met, so will the Messiah.
-As Yoseph’s brothers repented for what they did to him, so will Israel repent and Yeshua will reveal Himself and forgive Israel at His second coming.
+As Yoseph’s brothers repented for what they did to him, so will Israel repent and Yeshua will reveal Himself and forgive Israel.
 He will forgive them, because they will sincerely repent and say, “Blessed is He who comes in the Name of Yehovah“.

 However, there is no a sincere repentance of sin, if one is not tested again to do the same transgression in a re-enactment of the earlier occasion.
 Therefore, Israel and/or the exile may be put in a similar situation today in a re-enactment of the first coming of the Messiah to be tested whether they will do the same transgression when they did not accept the Kingdom of Elohim, as the brothers were tested.

-Having said all that, therefore, we may conclude that the reason for the Roman exile was not that the Jews rejected Yeshua, but that the Jews who lived in Egypt, Arabia, Persia, Greece and Rome did not hear the call to repent and accept the Kingdom of Elohim.
+Having said all that, therefore, we may conclude that the reason for the Roman exile was not that the Jews rejected Yeshua, but that the Jews who lived at that time in Egypt, Arabia, Persia, Greece, and Rome did not hear the call to repent and accept the Kingdom of Elohim.
 If they had heard and obeyed, they would have returned to the land and the Kingdom of Elohim would have been established and the Age of the Messiah would have begun right there.